 Disturb_ance is a continuation of my working practice of using narrative film, costume and installation to respond to a site or situation.
 Undertaking comprehensive research of a specific context is intrinsic to my practice and I have extensive experience of operating within a range of environments and communities.
 The characterizations, costumes and props I create are a way of interpreting textiwithin a socio-political framework, and are utilized to expose existing, often hidden narratives and to create new ones.

-In this piece, themes of conflict, invasiveness, toxicity and displacement are enacted through the costuming and performances of four hybrid anthropomorphic forms: The Aqua Bird, The White Poisoner, The Pond Foliate, and The Mussel Crab.
-Each character has its own distinct identity and aesthetic, the inspiration for which is drawn from urban mythology, folkloric seasonal festivals, and popular culture as well as the history and context of the Wetlands site itself.
+In this piece, themes of conflict, invasiveness, toxicity and displacement are enacted within a managed wetland environment through the costuming and performances of four hybrid anthropomorphic forms: The Aqua Bird, The White Poisoner, The Pond Foliate, and The Mussel Crab.
+Each character has its own distinct identity and aesthetic, the inspiration for which is drawn from urban mythology, folkloric seasonal festivals, and popular culture as well as the history and context of the London Wetland Centre site itself.

 All content on this website